 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 The amendment identifies several areas for simplification applicable to entities that issue share-based payment awards to their employees, including income tax consequences, the option to recognize gross stock compensation expense with actual forfeitures recognized when they occur, and certain classifications on the statements of cash flows.
 The ASU is effective for annual periods, including interim periods within those annual periods, beginning after December 15, 2016.
-Early adoption is permitted.
-We are currently evaluating the impact of ASU No. 2016-09 on our consolidated financial statements.
+We adopted ASU No. 2016-09 effective July 1, 2017.